 Dual streams in Carpentry and Joinery, Shopfitting and Stairbuilding

 Design your career in carpentry, construction, joinery, shopfitting and stairbuilding with the Certificate II in Building and Construction (Carpentry) and Certificate II in Building and Construction (Joinery/Shopfitting/Stairbuilding).
-The overarching aim of the combined course is to provide you with the skills and knowledge to gain employment, leading onto completing an apprenticeship in carpentry, joinery, shopfitting or stairbuilding industries (or combination of these competencies).
+The overarching aim of the combined course is to provide you with the skills and knowledge to gain employment, leading onto completing an apprenticeship in carpentry, joinery, shopfitting or stairbuilding industries.

 The practical skills component of the course will be achieved through the construction and observation of the following projects: